 What We Do?

-VOICE Buffalo is a multi-faith restorative racial justice and equity organization that is grounded in organizing and rooted in leadership development.
-VOICE prioritizes people, relationships, and collaboration to faithfully bring forth justice in our community.
+VOICE is an organization made up of people that prioritizes people, relationships, and collaboration to bring forth racial justice and equity in the Buffalo community.
 VOICE works to overcome the history of abuses among marginalized populations, specifically BIPOC communities, legal system impacted, youth, and people with disabilities.
 We do this with a four-pronged approach.
 We believe that organized people, narrative, votes, and resources will bring about the change we want to see in our communities.